Kharhara: Transport

-Deoghar Airport Airlines and destinations
+Airlines and destinations

 Tourism

 Mandar Parvat also known as Mandar Hill is a small mountain situated in city of Bounsi.
 Digambar Jain Siddha Kshetra is located at the top of a mountain known as Mandar Parbat, which is about 500 m tall and made of a single piece of stone.
 On top of the hill are a Hindu and a Jain temple.
 A carnival is organised every year at Makar Sakranti.